contao/docs/docs/dev/framework/cron.md

 ```

 After disabling the front end cron you should periodically let Contao execute its cron jobs, either via the command line (recommended)
-or by makinga request to the web URL.
+or by making a request to the web URL.

 {{< version-tag "5.1" >}} Starting with Contao **5.1** you cannot disable the front end cron.
 Instead Contao will detect
 whether you are letting the cron jobs be executed periodically and thus disable their execution in the front end